 Tara is responsible for leading a unified Transport cluster approach and response to safety, environment and regulation.
 Her division plays a vital role in underpinning Transport for NSW’s Future Transport 2056 strategy to deliver globally-recognised, safe and sustainable outcomes for the people of NSW.

-Fiona Trussell leads the Transformation Office, that has been formed to set the operating rhythm for the Evolving Transport Transformation Program which is delivering a customer centred program of change initiatives for our customer and communities.
+- Sets the operating rhythm for the Evolving Transport Transformation Program which is delivering a customer centred program of change initiatives for our customer and communities.

 Anthony Wing leads the Point to Point Transport Commission, the regulator for taxis, hire vehicles and rideshare services in NSW.

 Anthony is responsible for administering, managing and enforcing the Point to Point Transport (Taxis and Hire Vehicles) Act 2016, including the authorisation and licencing schemes established by the Act.

 Jon is leading the procurement, construction and delivery of Australia’s first fully-automated metro rail network.
 Sydney Metro, which is Australia’s biggest public transport project, will deliver 31 metro stations and 66km of new metro rail.
 Sydney Metro Northwest opened on 26 May 2019 and services on Stage 2 - Sydney Metro City & Southwest - are expected to start in 2024.